Company setup

 UAE mobile contract — a small operational detail that matters

-This is a piece of observed practice worth flagging: a UAE mobile contract with a physical SIM, ideally held in a separate phone from the founder’s home-country number, tends to work better operationally for UAE banking and government services.
+This is a piece of observed practice worth flagging: a UAE mobile contract with a physical SIM, ideally held in a separate phone from the owner's home-country number, tends to work better operationally for UAE banking and government services.
 UAE platforms expect a UAE mobile number for authentication, two-factor messages, and account notifications.
-Founders running everything off a single dual-SIM device on data roaming hit issues more often.
+Owners running everything off a single dual-SIM device on data roaming hit issues more often.

 Corporate tax registration